elamaran619/amazon-quicksight-user-guide/doc_source/troubleshoot-connect-mysql.md

    +--------------------------------+----------------------+
    ```

-   If SSL is disabled, the result looks like this:
+   If SSL is disabled, you see results like the following\.

    ```
    +--------------------------------+-------+